-The method of testing a software system – application or product, externally and internally by using a combination of “white box testing” and “black box testing” approach has its own pros and cons.
+Gray box testing/ grey box testing is a method of testing a software system – application or product, externally and internally by using a combination of “white box testing” and “black-box testing”.

-The action is carried out with limited or partial knowledge of the internal workings of the software application.
+Gray box testing is carried out with limited or partial knowledge of the internal workings of the software system/application.

 With a view to conquering the deficiencies and ambiguities found in such type of testing, Grey Box Testing (also spelled as Gray Box Testing) has been developed as a productive merger of white box and black box testing.